 If you walk along this street, there is a new Panfilov alley with benches, playgrounds and different eating places to enjoy the city on foot.
 In the evening you will see much more people than during the day and it became one of the favorite places for locals to enjoy the summer evenings.

 If you keep walking on Panfilov street you will come to the Arbat passage.
-It is a passage of modern stores and cafes, as well as ZUM or literally central shop of the city.
+It is a passage of modern stores and cafes, as well as ZUM (Central shop) or literally central shop of the city.
 During the day you can see some local painting exhibitions or even order your own caricature or painting.
-In the evenings there is some street music and pleasant atmosphere to walk around.
+In the evenings there is some street music and a pleasant atmosphere to walk around.